dugarsumit/dugarsumit.github.io/_pages/about.md

 	-	Implemented a continuous model training/deployment pipeline using Kubeflow, Glue, Athena, Lambda.
 	-	Implemented machine learning model hosting and inference using Tf Serving, Nvidia Triton Server, Docker, gRPC.
 	-	Lead the transition of Embedding management/Nearest Neighbour library from FAISS and to Elasticsearch.
--	Software Engineer
 	- 	Improved inter-service communication with gRPC.
 	- 	Took complete ownership of the legacy system.
 	- 	Designed and laid the foundation of the new modular and event based system.
--	Chapter Lead (Python Developers)
 	-	Automated hiring pipelines(using Python) and conducted interviews for Python engineers.
 Hired 7+ candidates.
 	-	Conducted bi-weekly 1-1s focusing on knowledge sharing, career growth and personal well being of the developers.